obladishka/bank_operations_widget/README.md

    print(sort_by_date(operations_data)) # outputs operations in chronlogical order from the latest to the earliers print(sort_by_date(operations_data, parameter=False)) # outputs operations from the earliers to the latest
    ```

-5. Module src/generators.py is created for data filtering nd generation.
+5. Module src/generators.py is created for data filtering and generation.
 Create a list of dicts containing
 full information of your operations including operation id, state, date, operationAmount and description, etc.
 Specify the currency of interest and transmit both parameters to filter_by_currency function.
 Print out information of relevant operations one by one using `next()`.